dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
 The ledger SHOULD reject transactions that have `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.

-Note: This method is analogous to `icrc7_approve_tokens`, but for approving whole collections. `ApprovalInfo` defines the approval to be made for the collection.
+Note: This method is analogous to `icrc7_approve_tokens`, but for approving whole collections. `ApprovalInfo` specifies the approval to be made for the collection.

 Note that collection-level approvals MUST be managed by the ledger as collection-level approvals and MUST NOT be translated into token-level approvals for all tokens the caller owns.